Epic of Gilgamesh: Tablet seven

-In Enkidu's dream, the gods decide that one of the heroes must die because they killed Humbaba and Gugalanna.
+In Enkidu's dream, the gods decide that one of the heroes must die because they killed Humbaba and the Bull of Heaven.
 Despite the protestations of Shamash, Enkidu is marked for death.
 Enkidu curses the great door he has fashioned for Enlil's temple.
 He also curses the trapper and Shamhat for removing him from the wild.
 Shamash reminds Enkidu of how Shamhat fed and clothed him, and introduced him to Gilgamesh.
 Shamash tells him that Gilgamesh will bestow great honors upon him at his funeral, and will wander into the wild consumed with grief.
 Enkidu regrets his curses and blesses Shamhat instead.
-In a second dream, however, he sees himself being taken captive to the Netherworld by a terrifying Angel of Death.
-The underworld is a "house of dust" and darkness whose inhabitants eat clay, and are clothed in bird feathers, supervised by terrifying beings.
+In a second dream, however, he sees himself being taken captive to the Netherworld, a "house of dust" and darkness whose inhabitants eat clay, and are clothed in bird feathers, supervised by terrifying beings.
 For 12 days, Enkidu's condition worsens.
 Finally, after a lament that he could not meet a heroic death in battle, he dies.
-In a famous line from the epic, Gilgamesh clings to Enkidu's body and denies that he has died until a maggot drops from the corpse's nose.
+In a famous line from the epic, Gilgamesh clings to Enkidu's body and denies that he has died until a maggot drops from the nose of the corpse.